-- Discussion Meet Competitor Orientation - a) Orientation will be held prior to the opening round of competition. - b) All participants are required to attend; roll call will be taken. - c) The opening round topic will be announced. - The first round topic will be announced now, and again in the competition room. - Each subsequent round topic will be announced at the close of the prior round, with the exception of the final question.
-The Final Four question will be announced at the official Final Four Announcement. - d) Opening round room assignments and locations will be distributed. - Judge Orientation - a) Orientation will be held prior to the opening round of competition. - b) All judges are required to attend; roll call will be taken. - c) Judges' duties will be reviewed (see Judge Duties) and any announcements will be made. - d) Competition timing sequences will be reviewed. - e) There will be time for judges to ask questions. - f) Opening round room assignments and locations will be distributed. - Timekeeper Orientation - a) Orientation will be held prior to the opening round of competition. - b) All timekeepers are required to attend; roll call will be taken. - c) Opening round room assignments and locations will be distributed. - d) Timekeeper duties will be reviewed (see Timekeeper Duties) and any announcements will be made.
+- Collegiate Discussion Meet Competitor Orientation - a) Orientation will be held prior to the first opening round. - b) All participants are required to attend; roll call will be taken. - c) The opening round topic will be announced. - The first opening round topic will be announced at orientation, and again in the competition room by the room chair 10 minutes prior to start of the round. - Each subsequent round topic will be announced at the close of the prior round, with the exception of the final question.
+The Final Four question will be announced at the official Final Four Announcement. - d) Room assignments and locations will be distributed. - Judge Orientation - a) Orientation will be held prior to the first opening round. - b) All judges are required to attend; roll call will be taken. - c) Judges' duties will be reviewed (see Judge Duties) and any announcements will be made. - d) Competition timing sequences will be reviewed. - e) There will be time for judges to ask questions. - f) Room assignments and locations will be distributed. - Timekeeper Orientation - a) Orientation will be held prior to the first opening round. - b) All timekeepers are required to attend; roll call will be taken. - c) Room assignments and locations will be distributed. - d) Timekeeper duties will be reviewed (see Timekeeper Duties) and any announcements will be made.